 - Botox or Dysport is essential during this decade to treat the lines in the upper face and around the eyes, but more importantly, to lift and hold the brows in place to counter gravity.
 In many cases, filler may be needed to treat the tapering effect of the forehead sinking into the temples bilaterally or simply to fill the deeper lines in the forehead.
 Botox or Dysport is frequently used in this age group to treat bands in the neck or drooping of the corners of the mouth as well.

 - Significant lip volume has been lost by this decade and lip has turned inward from stretching of the upper lip.
-Using filler or implants to provide your lips with an age appropriate appearance also helps with supporting the corners of the mouth, lip border definition, improvement in lipstick lines, marionette lines going forward.
+Using dermal fillers or implants to provide your lips with an age appropriate appearance also helps with supporting the corners of the mouth, lip border definition, improvement in lipstick lines, marionette lines going forward.
 Many men and women opt for lip implants at this stage because of the fixed cost and natural appearance and feel of modern lip implants.

 - Many times Platelet Rich Plasma (PRP) is combined with volumizing fillers to enhance longevity of the filler during this decade and improve collagen stimulation.